Ever Wonder What The Healthiest Mushrooms Are?

-Another reason to eat shiitakes is they’re high in lectin; this nutrient is known to have anti-cancer properties and can help stop the spread of cancer.
-In fact, it’s so powerfulm Japanese researchers have sought to replicate it in the lab to use it to fight off tumors.
+Another reason to eat shiitakes is they’re high in lectin; this nutrient is known to have anti-cancer properties.
+In fact, it’s so powerful Japanese researchers have sought to replicate it in the lab to use it to fight off tumors.
 Shiitakes are also rich in essential vitamin D, which has incredible benefits relating to cardiovascular, bone and immune health.

 #2 – White button mushrooms: Another staple in the kitchen, white button mushrooms are probably the most popular mushroom in America.
 Plus, they’re also one of the best to use for cooking because they’ve got a neutral taste and their texture is more agreeable to diners.

 In terms of what they can do for your health, white button mushrooms are rich in CLA, which is known to have anti-cancer effects, and have the ability to increase metabolic rate, lower cholesterol and triglycerides, reduce food-induced allergic reactions, enhance muscle growth, and more.

 They’re also rich in antioxidants, including L-Ergothioneine, which has been shown to boost the immune system.
 In fact, white button mushrooms are probably nature’s richest source of this particular antioxidant, beating out wheat germ and chicken liver.